-After enjoying a fabulous soul-food meal prepared by my mom who truly knows her way around a kitchen, I talked her into going on a quick genealogy road-trip with me across town in search of the community where my grandfather, Joseph Chapple (mom’s father), and great-grandparents, Louis & Carrie Blanton Chapple (mom’s grandparents) lived around 1910.
+My New Year’s Day 2011 consisted of a fabulous soul-food meal prepared by my mom, who truly knows her way around a kitchen, and a quick roadtrip across Houston to the community where my grandfather, Joseph Chapple (mom’s father), and great-grandparents, Louis & Carrie Blanton Chapple (mom’s grandparents) lived around 1910.

 Last week on Ancestry.com, I was able to download and review a copy of the 1910 United States Federal Census that gave specific details and valuable information about the lives of my grandfather and his parents at that time.